 While I recognize Californians need a clear legal standard for determining whether an adult is too high to drive, I’m skeptical whether it’s even possible to achieve the objectives laid out in this clinical study.
 I will certainly keep an open mind, but short of an actual blood sample, it will probably be almost impossible to determine a universal threshold for a marijuana DUI and whether it can be determined from a driver’s breath or saliva.
 Individual tolerance, metabolism, fatigue level, and other factors make it a difficult challenge to develop a legal standard.

 Were you pulled over for DUI in San Diego?
 Did you consent to having a field sobriety test performed?
 I am experienced in dealing with cases involving failed or refused field sobriety tests.
-As a certified DUI specialist and an attorney with over two decades of legal experience, I am highly skilled in defending DUI cases throughout San Diego and the surrounding areas in Southern California.
+As an accomplished DUI attorney with over two decades of legal experience, I am highly skilled in defending DUI cases throughout San Diego and the surrounding areas in Southern California.
 Even if you performed poorly on field sobriety tests or failed a breath or blood test, I can accurately assess the situation and determine how to represent your interests for a favorable outcome.

 Center for Medicinal Cannabis Research